frozenbiome/frozenbiome/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  WafflePress.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  People with stories to share will be able to share them easily and beautifully.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  WafflePress is a minimal yet powerful blogging platform that simplifies the writing process and showcases your content.
+Take advantage of powerful editing tools that let you format things the way YOU want.
+Capture your notes and inspiration into saved journals and then publish your ideas when you're ready to share.

 ## Problem ##
   > Describe the problem your product solves.
+  There aren't any blogging platforms named after delicious breakfast foods.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  WafflePress cleanly bridges the gap between ideation and publication.
+Now, you can efficiently capture and organize your thoughts AND turn them into beautiful stories, all in one place.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Delicious stories; hot off the press."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Having a fully-fledged blog is as easy as picking a username and password.
+  Sign up and start writing.
+Can you smell what you're cookin'?

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "This is the tastiest blogging product I've ever tried."

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > Wrap it up and give pointers where the reader should go next. www.wafflepress.io